 - Topic strings are legible subject-lines connecting server devices with selected clients via MQTT Broker

-- Real values instead of percentages displayed through Modbus-driver tag upgrades; ideal for lift stations
+- Real values instead of percentages displayed through Modbus-driver tag upgrades; ideal for agriculture and wastewater

 - App Interface programs for streamlined MQTT-smartphone monitoring